aa3025/ubuntu-docker-mpi-hpc/README.md

 ./create_hpc.sh 10

 -- will create master container running Slurm controller (slurmctld) and set of 10 docker containers (node1,node2...node10) which can be reached by mpirun from host or master using pdsh or ssh or mpirun with hostsfile created automatically (see example inside it).
-On each node slurmd and munge demons are started.
+On each node slurmd and munge demons are started. pdsh is configured on master.

-./create_hps.sh
+./create_hpc.sh (without parameters)
-Will only create master container (useful for making changes to it and saving to docker image to use as a template for nodes) The only difference between master and nodes containers is that slurmctld is started on master and slurmd on nodes.
-Base image for both is identical.
-Changes between master and nodes are implemented during the launch of the containers.
+Will only create master container (useful for making changes to base container and saving to docker image to use as a template for nodes)
+The only difference between master and nodes' containers is that slurmctld is started on master and slurmd on nodes.
+Base image is identical.
+All changes between master and nodes are implemented during the launch of the containers.

-Once deployed, you can ssh to master ("ssh 172.18.0.100" and rule your HPC)
+Once deployed, you can ssh to master ("ssh 172.18.0.100" and rule your HPC (e.g. try "pdsh hostname")

 =============================================================================

 Destruction of the cluster:

-3)
+4) auxiliary script ./clean.sh

-./clean.sh to delete all stopped containers and temp config files as well as docker hpc-subnet (uncomment 2nd line inside to delete also running containers)
+-- will delete all stopped containers and temp config files as well as docker hpc-subnet (uncomment 2nd line inside to delete also running containers)

-4)
+5) auxiliary script
 ./tentakel.sh CMD

 -- will run CMD across all containers in series